How we created our DIY Kitchen Island with prefab cabinets, a little trim, and unfinished butcher block countertops for an upscale custom look.

 You’ll notice in that photo that we have an electrical wire coming up through the floor.
 Because of the size of our island it needs to have an outlet to meet the building code standards in our area.
 We ran the wiring through the stud wall and into a space build into the top of the bookcase.
 The outlet was installed before the top of the bookcase was covered up by the countertop.

 To top off our island we used butcher block with a 17.5X” overhang – a very comfortable amount of legroom when sitting in a barstool.
 To install the butcher block we screwed through the top of the cabinets (and the top of the stud wall ) into the bottom of the counter.
-Our countertop itself is actually a whole other DIY with a tutorial coming soon!
+Our countertop itself is actually a whole other DIY – that tutorial can be found here!

 Add Cover Panels Decorative Trim